MatheusLinky/LostArkWindowResize/README.md

 720p (HD): 1280 x 720

-Can't go lower than that without the game hud breaking
+Can't go below that without the game hud breaking.

 It will automatically detect your main monitor resolution and resize accordingly.